XiaotongDu/XiaotongDu.github.io/_tabs/about.md

 I believe when data meets narrative, we would come closer to understanding the complexity of our world.

 If you're also interested in stories from and about China, I'd love to hear from you.
-Feel free to reach me at [Gmail](dxt1996txd@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/xiaotong-du-879b43146).
+Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/xiaotong-du-879b43146).